supabase-community/supabase-kt/plugins/ApolloGraphQL/README.md

 }
 ```

-Install plugin in main SupabaseClient.
+Install the plugin in your SupabaseClient.
 See the [documentation](https://supabase.com/docs/reference/kotlin/initializing) for more information
 ```kotlin
 val client = createSupabaseClient(
     supabaseUrl = "https://id.supabase.co",